 How Kadcyla, Herceptin, Perjeta, and taxanes work

-Kadcyla, Herceptin, and Perjeta are targeted therapies that work against HER2-positive breast cancer and are given intravenously, which means they’re dripped into your body through a needle inserted into a vein.
+Kadcyla, Herceptin, and Perjeta are targeted therapies that work against HER2-positive breast cancer and are given intravenously, which means the medicines are delivered directly into your bloodstream through an IV or a port.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.

 Kadcyla is a combination of Herceptin (chemical name: trastuzumab) and the chemotherapy medicine emtansine.
 Emtansine, like some other chemotherapy medicines, disrupts the way cells grow.
 Emtansine isn’t a targeted medicine, so it can affect healthy cells as well as cancer cells.